zl504/Chuwa_FinalProject/README.md

 1. Order Service

-* You create the order first → it stores the item, price, quantity, user info.

-* Status starts as PENDING_PAYMENT.
+* Creates order with status PENDING_PAYMENT.

-* Inventory may be reserved here so the item is held for the user.
+* May reserve inventory.

 2. Payment Service

-* You call it with that orderId and payment info.
+* Accepts payment request for an order.

 * If payment successful: